data-8/datascience/docs/tutorial.rst

 .. ipython:: python

     Table.from_columns_dict({
        'letter': letters,
        'count': counts,
        'points': points,
     })

-This example illustrates the fact that built-in Python dictionaries don't preserve their key order.
+This example illustrates the fact that built-in Python dictionaries don't preserve their key order -- the dictionary keys are ordered 'letter', 'count', then 'points', but the table columns are ordered 'points', 'count', then 'letter').
 If you want to ensure the order of your columns, use an ``OrderedDict``.

 Accessing Values
 ----------------

-To come.
+To access values of columns in the table, use :meth:`~datascience.tables.Table.values`.

+.. ipython:: python

+    t

+    t.values('x')
+    t.values('y')

+    t['x'] # This is a shorthand for t.values('x')

+To access values by row, :meth:`~datascience.tables.Table.rows` returns an list-like :class:`~datascience.tables.Table.Rows` object that contains tuple-like :class:`~datascience.tables.Table.Row` objects.

+.. ipython:: python

+    t.rows
+    t.rows[0]

+    second = t.rows[1]
+    second
+    second[0]
+    second[1]

+To get the number of rows, use :meth:`~datascience.tables.Table.num_rows`.

+.. ipython:: python

+    t.num_rows

 Manipulating Data
 -----------------
-To come.

 Visualizing Data
 ----------------